 Protections for embedded network customers

 The Australian Energy Regulator (AER) guidelines outline customer protections for residents in residential strata, retirement villages, caravan parks and residential parks.
 They include:

-- flexible payment options if you are experiencing financial difficulty
+- flexible payment options if you are experiencing affordability issues

 - clear and set time frames for receiving and paying bills